 - Coping patterns

 - Spirituality and religion

 Think of the time, money, and other resources that you have invested in your relationship so far.
 If you have children together now, or if you plan to in the future, your contributions will grow exponentially.

 Most of us choose to get into a primary relationship because we see returns from these relationships.
 We feel loved, have security, and experience happiness and support.
 We might dream of growing old together and enjoying our grandchildren.
 If you look at your marriage as an investment, one that you can gain returns on, it seems practical to consider how to best tend to this investment to ensure that it grows, thrives, and is there for your future.

 What is the process?
 How many sessions would we attend?

-We offer private pre-marital and pre-commitment therapy and consultation services for discerning couples interested in making an investment that matters for the life of their lifetime together.
+We offer private pre-marital and pre-commitment therapy in Cherry Creek, as well as consultation services for discerning couples interested in making an investment that matters for the life of their lifetime together.
 In general, we recommend about 6 hours of pre-marital work -- some couples package these in 4 90-minute sessions or 6 1-hour sessions.
 During these meetings, we will give you tools and strategies to begin implementing immediately to help nurture and support the connection that you have with your partner.